RIckConsole/payoff/README.md

 ## WARNING!!!
 Do NOT run this on your own machine, or someone else's machine.
 Only run this in a controlled virtual environment as this malware does not contain a decrypt function (on purpose).
 This was made for educational purposes only.
 ## What is Payoff?
-Payoff is technically ransomware.
+Payoff is technically not ransomware.
 Ransomware implies that you can potentially get your data/files back from paying a fee.
 Payoff does not have any features for decryption or payment of any kind.
 ## What's it do?
 It encrypts the contents of your home directories (documents, desktop, pictures, etc) and external drives (D:\\, X:\\, etc) using AES encryption.
 It also changes your background to a basic ransom note.
 ## Can I send it to a friend as a joke?